LiangPPP/DP/README.md

 To release the NHANES dataset in compliance with k-anonymity, it's crucial first to determine which column in the dataset serves as the Sensitive Attribute (SA) while treating the other attributes as Quasi-identifiers (QI).
 Subsequently, suppression and generalization are applied to categorical attributes.
 The objective is to ensure that each record in the data is indistinguishably similar to at least k-1 other records within the dataset.
 However, a single iteration often fails to meet the above criteria because while de-identifying the data, one should preserve the usability of the original information as much as possible.
 Hence, the de-identification process typically adopts a progressive approach, gradually intensifying the strength of suppression and generalization (e.g., increasing the masked digits in zip codes from the last two to three digits) until the dataset meets the k-anonymity definition, after which the k-anonymized dataset is outputted.

+3. Synthetic Data

+To create a synthetic dataset from the NHANES dataset for release, it's crucial to first analyze the structure, distribution, and relationships within the original data.
+Subsequently, statistical models or machine learning techniques, such as Generative Adversarial Networks (GANs), are employed to capture the characteristics of the original data.
+Once the model is sufficiently trained, it can produce new data items that statistically resemble the original data but do not directly reflect any specific records from the original dataset.

 ## Quick Start - Differential Privacy
 ### Environment Requirements